vighneshiyer/research-notes/rust.md

 ## Rust RISC-V Baremetal Environment

 For this, we want a simple environment where we can mark an entry point, have a panic handler, have a basic baremetal allocator, we can use HTIF for syscall proxying, and have sensible and minimal bootup code + linker script.
-A similar multithreading setup to `riscv-tests/benchmarks` would be nice too: just have separate code paths for each thread pinned on each core, but with the usage of Rust synchronization primitives.
+A similar multithreading setup to `riscv-tests/benchmarks` would be nice too: just have separate code paths for each thread pinned on each core, but with the usage of Rust synchronization primitives ([example](https://github.com/rcore-os/rcore-thread)).
 If we are ambitious, we can also make true multithreading work in baremetal, which would involve a scheduler, a way to mount/unmount threads, and so forth (still no virtual memory however and only a single process would be supported).

 This would also involve setting up [BSPs for particular chips](https://github.com/ucb-bar/Baremetal-IDE/tree/main/platform) and some [RISC-V commercial silicon](https://github.com/rust-embedded/riscv/blob/master/riscv-peripheral/examples/e310x.rs).